Kingpin's Guide to Living and Working in Munich

 The city is one where sports lovers will thrive.
-There is a wealth of opportunities to participate in sports and fitness, as well as the chance to watch top level sports.
+There is a wealth of opportunities to participate in sports and fitness, as well as the chance to watch top-level sports.
 Regarding the latter, the city is home to Germany’s current football champions, Bayern Munich.
-With standing ticket prices at the spectacular Allianz Arena starting at just €15; this is as cheap as you’ll find anywhere in Europe to watch one of the world’s biggest and most successful clubs.
-On a more practical level there are a variety of gyms and sports clubs across the city, providing expats the chance to meet new people and get active.
+Withstanding ticket prices at the spectacular Allianz Arena starting at just €15; this is as cheap as you’ll find anywhere in Europe to watch one of the world’s biggest and most successful clubs.
+On a more practical level, there are a variety of gyms and sports clubs across the city, providing expats with the chance to meet new people and get active.
 There are also many parks, which are great places to go out and walk, jog or workout.

 History & Culture

 The city has a variety of cultural landmarks and architecture to discover.
 The real symbol of Munich is the Frauenkirche.
 This Gothic cathedral was first constructed back in the 1400’s and its twin towers remain a true landmark of Munich and provide fantastic views of the city.
 In addition to beautiful churches, the city was once home to Bavarian Dukes, Princes, and Emperors.
 The Residenz (palace) was their castle and is now open to the public for guided tours of its magnificent interiors and exteriors.